lodestar-sr/workvote/frontend/pages/privacy.md

 *   **Basic Account Information:** We ask for basic information from you in order to set up your account.
 This will may include your name, email, and anything else necessary for setting up your account.
 *   **Transaction and Billing Information:** If you sign up for a paid plan, we require credit card information.
 We do not store this information ourselves and instead use stripe for all transaction processing.
 *   **Poll Information:** In order to display and update your polls.
-All polls and voting on polls are sent to poll-app and stored as long as they are needed.
+All polls and voting on polls are sent to workvote and stored as long as they are needed.
 *   **Communications with Us:** When you communicate with us via form, email, or otherwise, we store a copy of our communications.

 #### _Information We Collect Automatically_